 One day, your editor might point out your habitual mistakes hampering the quality of your writing.
 Another day, the search engine team might make suggestions for improving the potential of driving traffic to your article.
 Your article’s pitch to a third-party website could even get rejected.

 Don’t take any of this personally.
 Constructive feedback can improve your craft and ultimately help to drive more readers to your writing.

 If you start out as a freelance content writer, you’ll juggle with numerous clients.
 Indeed even while pursuing a content writing role at a single organization, you might be involved in multiple projects.
 Given the 24-hours content cycle, you’ll have tight deadlines to meet — especially if you’re working with the social media team.

 Plagiarism is off the books for a content writer.
-But what about emulating the structure, examples, and other nuances of the currently ranking content in search engines?
+But what about emulating the structure, examples, and other nuances of the current ranking content in search engines?

-While that might deliver business results in search engines, it won’t differentiate yourself as a writer.
+While that might deliver business results in search engines, it won’t differentiate you as a writer.

 If you aspire to belong to the top 1% of content writers in the globe, you can’t simply be a copycat of other writers’ ideas.
 You need to inculcate problem-solving skills and couple them with your creativity to explore original ideas in your writing.
 Since you’ll be writing on unfamiliar subjects, you might feel lazy.